jsiek/arete/README.md

 <definition> ::= const <identifier> [: <type>] = <expression>;
 ```

+1. Finish this declaration.

 ### <a name="import"></a>Import

 ```
 <definition> ::= from <expression> import <identifier_list>;
 ```

+#### Declare

+The `declare` method of an import allocates an empty cell in memory
+for each name being imported, and associates the name with the cell's
+address in the current environment.

+#### Step

+1. Schedule the `expression` in the current environment with address context
+  and duplication.

+2. Read from memory at the resulting pointer, which must produce a module.
+   For each of the names in the `identifier_list` of the import,
+   check whether it is in the module's exports and halt with an error
+   if it is not.
+Otherwise, read from memory using the pointer associated
+   with the name in the export environment of the module.
+Then duplicate
+   the value, taking the percentage of the pointer's permission.
+   Write the duplicated value to memory, using the pointer associated
+   with the name in the current environment.

+3. Finish this definition.

 ### <a name="function_def"></a>Function